 And this is exactly why we want to share our experiences with you.
 We want you to have an unforgettable time on this Scottish island, just as we did.

 There’s a lot of driving through narrow lanes on Skye so, be prepared and keep your eyes on the road.
-But, the drive to some of the more remote places will allow you to discover tiny villages and settlements far off the tourist trail.
+But be sure to take a detour or two. a drive to some of the more remote places will allow you to discover tiny villages and settlements far off the tourist trail.

 Without further ado, here is our list of 15 insanely stunning things to do and see on Skye.
 Enjoy!